Itz-Miles/Funkin-MINECRAFT/README.md

 The source code for Funkin' MINECRAFT is licensed under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).
 See the [LICENSE](./LICENSE) file for more details.

-The assets in Funkin' MINECRAFT are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
-See the [LICENSE-assets](./LICENSE-assets) file for more details.
+The assets in Funkin' MINECRAFT by It'z Miles are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

 © It'z Miles 2025 - Some rights reserved.